 Geological Sciences Major, B.A.–Earth Science Concentration

 The study of earth’s dynamic systems is a field that has seen major advances over the last few decades.
 Geologists investigate diverse systems that play a large role in controlling the environment at the earth’s surface.
+The B.A. degree is designed to prepare students for professional employment in the earth and environmental sciences and is an ideal degree program for students who wish to pursue a double major.

 Student Learning Outcomes